UAE Leaders Congratulate President Of Seychelles On Independence Day - UrduPoint

 UAE Leaders Congratulate President Of Seychelles On Independence Day

-ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 28th Jun, 2019) President His Highness Sheikh Khalifa bin Zayed Al Nahyan has sent a message of congratulations to Danny Faure, President of Seychelles, on the occasion of his country's Independence Day anniversary.
+ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 29th Jun, 2019) President His Highness Sheikh Khalifa bin Zayed Al Nahyan, has sent a message of congratulations to Danny Faure, President of Seychelles, on the occasion of his country's Independence Day.

-His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President, Prime Minister and Ruler of Dubai, and His Highness Sheikh Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the UAE Armed Forces, sent similar messages to President Faure.
+His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President, Prime Minister and Ruler of Dubai, and His Highness Sheikh Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the UAE Armed Forces, have also dispatched similar messages to President of Seychelles.